danielbodnar/awesome-stars/README.md

 ## developer-tools

+- [garden-io/garden](https://github.com/garden-io/garden) - Automation for Kubernetes development and testing.
+Spin up production-like environments for development, testing, and CI on demand.
+Use the same configuration and workflows at every step of the proces
+- [loft-sh/devpod](https://github.com/loft-sh/devpod) - Codespaces but open-source, client-only and unopinionated: Works with any IDE and lets you use any cloud, kubernetes or just localhost docker.
+- [nikolaydubina/go-recipes](https://github.com/nikolaydubina/go-recipes) - 🦩 Tools for Go projects
+- [SanderMertens/bake](https://github.com/SanderMertens/bake) - A build system that lets you clone, build and run C/C++ projects with a single command
 - [EnvCLI/EnvCLI](https://github.com/EnvCLI/EnvCLI) - Don't install Node, Go, ... locally - use containers you define within your project.
 If you have a new machine / other contributors you just have to install docker and envcli to get started.
 - [frain-dev/convoy](https://github.com/frain-dev/convoy) - Open Source Webhooks Gateway; For both incoming & outgoing events.
 - [bitloops/bitloops-language](https://github.com/bitloops/bitloops-language) - Open-source transpiled programming language that helps you write clean code, well-designed systems, and build high-quality software that is testable, auditable and maintainable.
 Like what you see?
 Don